rust-lang-nursery/rust-cookbook/src/web/mime/request.md

 [![reqwest-badge]][reqwest] [![mime-badge]][mime] [![cat-net-badge]][cat-net] [![cat-encoding-badge]][cat-encoding]

-When receiving a HTTP reponse from *reqwest* the [MIME type] or media type can be found in the [Content-Type] header.
-The header can be looked up by using [`reqwest::Headers::get`] with the generic type [`reqwest::header::ContentType`].
+When receiving a HTTP reponse from *reqwest* the [MIME type] or media type may be found in the [Content-Type] header. [`reqwest::Headers::get`] retrieves the header with the generic type [`reqwest::header::ContentType`].
 Because `ContentType` implements Deref with [`mime::Mime`] as a target, parts of the MIME type can be obtained directly.

-The *Mime* crate also has some, commonly used, predefined MIME types.
-These can be used for comparison and matching on the types. *Reqwest* also exports the *mime* crate, which can be found in the `reqwest::mime` module.
+The *Mime* crate also has some, commonly used, predefined MIME types for comparing and matching. *Reqwest* also exports the *mime* crate, which can be found in the `reqwest::mime` module.

 ```rust,no_run